Your capital is at risk if you invest. You could lose all your investment. Please see the full risk warning here.

 In response to these challenges, Tesla has announced that it will be cutting prices on its electric vehicles.
 It started off first in China at the end of last year and in 2023 the price cuts followed in the U.S. and Europe.
 The move aimed at boosting sales by driving volume growth.
 With the drop in prices ranging from 6% to 20% in the U.S., effectively allows more Tesla models to be eligible for newly revised tax incentives of $7,500 that kicked in January 1st under the Inflation Reduction Act.

 However, the price cuts can be seen also as a sign of strength – a display of pricing power and cost superiority.
 Tesla brought battery manufacturing and other parts of its supply chain in-house, and standardized vehicle designs to improve economies of scale.
 Hence, it comes as no surprise that they are achieving economies of scale here by being the most effective on the “net profit per vehicle” metric.

 Lastly, do not get too optimistic about the stock, Tesla might have driven some demand, but it will be at the expense of its future margin compression.

-On top of that, lots of macro headwinds are blowing into the market face, which seems rather complacent for now , amid the gloomy earnings outlook.
+On top of that, lots of macro headwinds are blowing into the market face, which seems rather complacent for now, as can be seen in this article , amid the gloomy earnings outlook.
 Perhaps the earnings do not yet fully reflect the possible risks and challenges that may arise from a potential recession, only pricing in a “soft landing” scenario.

 As the Earnings per share (EPS) downgrades continue to make headlines, the extend of which is in line with recessionary years (red circles).
 Traditionally, as earnings fall, the price is the next, metric to fall in line.